 The recipients of this hugely prestigious award are listed below.

-The award itself is named after Leeming Spartan Club Legend Graeme Ashley, the most devoted individual the Club has ever seen.
+The award itself is named after Leeming Spartan Club Legend Graeme Ashley, one of the most devoted individuals the Club has ever seen.

 Graeme’s efforts have extended for four decades, and his work including that of record keeping, statistician, historian, cleaning and maintenance, registrar, secretary, and bar manager to name but only a few, are all examples of the countless volunteer hours and efforts it takes to receive the award.

 Season Best Club Person Notes 1976/1977 W.L.
 Farmer 1977/1978 T.M.
 Morter 1978/1979 R.E.
 Gough 1979/1980 W. Gough 1980/1981 R.E.
 Gough 2nd Victory 1981/1982 P.E.
 Read 1982/1983 P.E.
 Read 2nd Victory

 1983/1984 M.B.
 Johnson 1984/1985 M. Preedy Mrs. 1985/1986 P.E.
 Read 3rd Victory